mathewgomas-alfred/mathewgomas.io/tutorials/inking.rst

 Inking
 ======

-The first thing to realise about inking is that unlike anatomy, perspective, composition or color theory, you cannot compensate for lack of practice with study or reasoning.
+The first thing to realize about inking is that unlike anatomy, perspective, composition or color theory, you cannot compensate for lack of practice with study or reasoning.
 This is because all the magic in drawing lines happens from your shoulder to your fingers, very little of it happens in your head, and your lines improve with practice.

 On the other hand, this can be a blessing.
 You don’t need to worry about whether you are smart enough, or are creative enough to be a good inker.
 Just dedicated.
 Doubtlessly, inking is the Hufflepuff of drawing disciplines.